Westview Wellness Program - $280

 Equine Targeted De-Worming Protocol

 High levels of parasites lead to gastrointestinal problems which can include colic, weight loss and general un-thriftiness.
+In our area, we have the luxury of having a winter that can greatly reduce parasitic egg counts in our pastures.
+However, there has been an increased incidence of Ivermectin resistant roundworms.
+Our practice has recognized this increase, with 82% of our regularly wormed horses having worms.
+Double dosing of fenbendazole can eliminate this problem.
+Our part of the United States has the third highest prevalence of tapeworms in the nation.
+Tapeworms are rarely seen on fecal exams.
+We like to believe we can keep our horses and pastures free of parasites by worming regularly.
+But the fact is, without regular fecal exams and rotational worming we can never be truly sure.
 At Westview Veterinary Hospital, we have taken the thought process out of your worming protocol and developed pre-packaged wormers with an included schedule.
 If any worms are noticed on our scheduled fecal exams, different wormers can be prescribed to eliminate those parasites before they can cause damage.
 These scheduled worming guidelines are as follows.

-- Fecal Egg Count on ALL HORSES in herd.
+- Fecal Egg Count on ALL HORSES.
 Identify low, moderate, and high shedders.

 Teeth are a unique concern for horses and their owners.
 The teeth of horses continue to grow unless they get worn down by opposing teeth.
 If there is any sort of misalignment of the jaw, missing teeth, abnormal tooth growth or gaps between teeth, these conditions can cause extreme pain and lead to difficulty eating which, in turn, results weight loss.
+The horse’s top row of teeth naturally sits wider than the bottom row, so floating needs to be done to eliminate the points that develop.
 If floating is not done, and done correctly, the points can make setting the bit difficult and the horse resent being ridden or driven.
+Misalignments can also cause difficultly or discomfort during chewing, and even ulcerations within the mouth if ignored long enough.
+The frequency that a horse’s teeth need to be floated is determined by the horse’s sensitivity to bits, difficult chewing or any misalignments that may be present.
+Many different types of floating can be done and the need is evaluated on an individual basis.
 Dental problems may present in many different ways and can be corrected using special equipment such as power floats, dental mirrors, probes and speculums.
 At Westview Veterinary Hospital, we have made a commitment to this area of preventative health through purchasing this special equipment and attending advanced dental training courses.
-Utilize the links below for more indepth detail on our program or to print off the enrollment form.

 - Intranasal Influenza Vaccines